eickler/microinsight/README.md

 ## TBDs

+* Revisit locking; threads are mainly waiting on the lock.
 * There's no authentication on the endpoint (currently done before the endpoint).
 * The service cannot be horizontally scaled.